 Joanne is one of my fellow Co's in the Small and Mighty Co, Sam Burgess network of experts that contribute to her small business hub of business advice each month.
 I really enjoy Joanne's episodes on trends and product development.

-Well, I could not write this blog post without telling you about my podcast that will be launching on the 15th July, I'm so excited and also so scared.
-This podcast is for the product-based entrepreneur and I will be chatting to buyers, shop owners, brand owners and other industry professionals.
+Well, I could not write this blog post without telling you about my podcast that will be launching on the 15th of July, I'm so excited and also so scared.
+This podcast is for the product-based entrepreneur and I will be chatting to buyers, shop owners, brand owners, and other industry professionals.
 I'm so excited.
 Please subscribe now so you don't miss out on the launch.
-Itunes Spottify

-Now, tell me what's your recommendations? and if you listen to any of these, let me know what you think and if you enjoyed them and subscribe to my newsletter to find out more about new posts and articles and to receive your free ebook on how to wholesale.
+Now, tell me what's your recommendations? and if you listen to any of these, let me know what you think and if you enjoyed them and subscribe to my newsletter to find out more about new posts and articles and to receive 15% off my ebook on how to wholesale.